Princess Leia: Series

 A teenage Princess Leia, voiced by Julie Dolan, appears in a 2016 episode of the animated series Star Wars Rebels, which is set between Revenge of the Sith and Star Wars.
 In the episode, Leia is sent on a secret mission for the Rebel Alliance.
 Dave Filoni, the executive producer of Rebels, said the intention was to show Leia developing her leadership abilities.
 He added that in the series, Leia is "part of the Empire.
 She doesn't believe in the Empire, but she is acting the part, almost a double agent."
 Leia also appears in the web series Forces of Destiny (2017–2018) voiced by Shelby Young, and in Star Wars Resistance, voiced by Rachel Butera and Carolyn Hennesy.

 Leia appears as a ten-year-old child in the 2022 live-action series Obi-Wan Kenobi, portrayed by Vivien Lyra Blair.
-Of Blair's casting, series writer Joby Harold said the show wanted an actor who would embody a young Carrie Fisher, and Eric Deggans of NPR later wrote that Blair "practically channels Carrie Fisher's subversive, wisecracking spirit".
+Of Blair's casting, series writer Joby Harold said the show wanted an actor who would embody a young Carrie Fisher.
+In a review of the series, Eric Deggans of NPR wrote that Blair "practically channels Carrie Fisher's subversive, wisecracking spirit".